-The Company is dependent on commercial partners to market and sell Argatroban and Bendeka.
-The Company's customers for Argatroban and Bendeka are its commercial and licensing partners; therefore, the Company's future revenues are highly dependent on these collaboration and distribution arrangements.
-The Company earned a \$25 million sales-based milestone payment in March 2017 for Bendeka.
+The Company is dependent on its commercial partner to market and sell Bendeka; therefore, the Company's future revenues are highly dependent on the collaboration and distribution arrangement with Teva.

 Teva markets Bendeka through a license agreement with the Company.
 Pursuant to that license agreement, Teva pays the Company a royalty based on net sales of the product and also purchases the product from the Company.
 A disruption in this arrangement, caused by among other things, a supply disruption, loss of exclusivity or the launch of a superior product would have a material adverse effect of the Company's financial position, results of operations and cash flows.